Edmund Rupert Drummond: Early life and family

-The family lived at Machany House in Perthshire, which had been historically used as the Dower house for the seat of the Viscounts Strathallan, Strathallan Castle.
 During the early 1900s Strathallan Castle had been leased to Graeme Whitelaw M.P..
 Following Whitelaw's departure from the district, in 1910 Drummond's older half-brother William Drummond, 11th Viscount Strathallan (who had also succeeded their seventh-cousin-twice-removed as Earl of Perth in 1902) sold the ancestral Strathmore Estates at Strathallan, Tullibardine, and Machany, which comprised 7,322 acres to industrialist Sir James Roberts, 1st Baronet.